lukestrickland/ggdmc/README.md

-The package, evolving from dynamic model of choice (_DMC_, Heathcote et al., 2018), is a generic tool for conducting hierarchical Bayesian Computations on cognitive models.
+The package, evolving from dynamic model of choice (_DMC_, Heathcote et al., 2018), is a generic tool for conducting hierarchical Bayesian Computations in process / cognitive models.

 1. Instead of using Gibbs or HMC, _ggdmc_ uses population-based MCMC (pMCMC) samplers.
 A notable Gibbs example is the Python-based